fbpx

 Gas.
 Is.
 Expensive.

-It's been more than two years since it dropped below $1 per litre here in my part of Ontario, and lately, we've been sticking closely to $1.50 per litre!
-(For my friends in the US, that's over $4 per gallon.)
+It’s been years since it dropped below $1 per litre here in my part of Ontario, and lately, we’ve rarely been below $1.50 per litre!
+(For my friends in the US, that’s over $4 per gallon.)

 If you have a friend at work who lives nearby, why not make a plan to carpool and take turns covering that cost?